• Winter Weather Updates

 Types of Financial Aid

-Ninety-nine percent of our undergraduate students receive some form of financial aid and Lenoir-Rhyne offers more than $30 million in financial aid to students annually.
+At LR, 100 percent of undergraduate students receive scholarships or financial assistance, with more than $30 million awarded annually.

-We offer academic, merit, talent, need-based and other scholarships for all our qualified and deserving students.
+We offer merit, talent, need-based and other scholarships for all our qualified and deserving students.

 View Types of Aid